 Based on Django's templated {{}} syntax, the special {{}} expression allows you to substitute in values from one set of objects in your application to another.
 For example, for the Default Text property, we reference the selectedRow.0.First Name property of the table with identifier table0.
 As all frontend components are stored under the global data key, to reference this component, we would write {{data.table0.selectedRow.0.Name}}.

-Then, make a query that references the selected row and the user input to write back to the database.
+Then, make a query that references the selected row and the user input to write back to the database (if the table connects to a table).
 We'll trigger this query from a button!

 Now, you're able to reference both the selected row column (e.g. the CustomerId) and the new first name (from the input field) inside a query.